MichaelTolulope/DigiSphere/docs/README.md

 **Built with ❤️ for modern SaaS companies**

-*FlowEdge - Your Workflow, Simplified.*
+*DigiSphere - Your Workflow, Simplified.*